kalekdev/uni/semester-1/digitaltechnik/notes.typ

 )
 These can be converted between one another by breaking the circuit into parallel / series blocks until each block contains one transistor, then switching the type of transistor and connecting them again in the opposite manner (parallel $<=>$ series).
 V_DD becomes the output and the output becomes ground.

-$t_(p H L)$ - Time taken to switch on once 50% of the gate voltage is reached until 90% of $V_(D S)$ is reached TODO: Check\
+=== Switching Delays
-$t_(p L H)$ - Time taken to switch off\
+- $t_(p H L), t_(p L H)$ - Propogation delay - Time taken between a 50% change in the input voltage leading to a 50% change in the output
+- $t_(t H L) (t_"fall"), t_(t L H) (t_"rise")$ - Time between the output rising / falling between 10% and 90% voltage
-$t_d = (t_(p H L) +t_(p L H)) / 2$ - Average switching time
+$t_d = (t_(p H L) +t_(p L H)) / 2$ - Average switching time, easier to work with in practice

 == Boolean Algebra
-TODO:
-- last 2 fundamental rules of boolean algebra
+The following properties apply to an expresion only containing AND / OR gates:
+- Commutative, order does not matter
-- order of operations
+- Associative, grouping / order of (the same) operations is irrelevant
+- Distributive, $A and (B or C) = (A and B) or (A and C)$

+Some not so obvious axioms of boolena algebra:
+- $A or (A and B) = A = A and (A or B)$ - consider the effect on the whole circuit when the outer variable is high / low
+- $(A and B) or (not A and B) = (A or B) and (not A or B) = B$ - Neighbourhood law

+=== Order of Operations
+1. Brackets
+2. Negation
+3. AND, NAND, OR, NOR
+4. XOR, XNOR

+An expression with missing brackets is ambiguous and invalid.

-- De Morgan's laws
+=== De Morgan's Laws
-- Distributive law loop
+$
+  not (A and B and C and ...) equiv not A or not B or not C or...\
+  not (A or B or C or ...) equiv not A and not B and not C and ...
+$

+The conversion between the pull up and pull down expression in a CMOS circuit uses De Morgan's laws:
+#align(center, image("images/pu-pd-demorgan.png", width: 50%))

+=== Universal Gates
-- Universal gates NAND & NOR conversion - Advantage as they all have the same properties such as timing
+Any logic circuit can be expressed using only NAND / NOR gates.
+This is very advantageous as all gates in the circuit would have the same timing properties, reducing costs and errors.

-- Relationship between pull up and pull down paths
+To convert a logical expression into NAND / NOR, double negation + De Morgan's laws can be used, for example:
+$
+  A and B equiv ?\
+  not not A and B equiv not not A or not B\
+  not A "NOR" not B equiv (A "NOR" A) "NOR" (B "NOR" B)
+$

-== Min / Maxterm
+=== Min / Maxterms
-Normal form, can either be made using min or maxterms.
-DNF (or coupling of all minterms) or KNF (and coupling of maxterms) - they both result in the same desired output Results in a boolean expression for the variables that returns the desired output
+For $n$ variables there are $2^n$ possible min / maxterms:
+- Minterm: Expression that outputs 1 for *one* specific combination of inputs, if we want 1 only when A low, B High, minterm: $not A and B$
+- Maxterm: Expression that outputs 0 for *one* specific combination of inputs, if we want 0 only when

+Let us consider we want expressions that output high / low only when $A=0, B=1$:
+- Minterm: $not A and B$, high only in this case
+- Maxterm: $A or not B$, low only in this case

+== Normal Forms
+A way of expressing a boolean expression that can easily be determined from the desired truth table (and later simplified).
+After constructing either a list of minterms for each 1 in the output, or list of maxterms for each 0:
+- Disjunctive Normal Form - Minterms joined using disjunctions (OR)
+- Conjunctive Normal Form - Maxterms joined using conjunctions (AND)

+Both result in the same output, DNF is more comfortable to use in Karnaugh diagrams.

 == Karnaugh Diagrams
-Used to simplify a DNF / KNF, systematic way instead of boolean algebra, therefore useful for functions with many variables Easier to use with DNF (Minterms)
+TODO: Used to simplify a DNF / KNF, systematic way instead of boolean algebra, therefore useful for functions with many variables
+Easier to use with DNF (Minterms)
 Simply a graphic way of using the neighbour simplification rule:
 $(not A and not B) or (A and not B) = not B$